fmbot-discord/docs/docs/importing.md

 Apple Music sends your file within a week.

+#### My Apple Music imports are too big for Discord, and I don't have Nitro

+Try putting the `Apple Music Play Activity.csv` file in a .zip and using that.

+If it does't work or it's not possible, you can also try in [our support server](https://discord.gg/fmbot) which is boosted and has a higher file size limit for everyone.

 #### Does importing in .fmbot add scrobbles to my Last.fm?

 No, imported data only shows in the bot.
 No scrobbles are added to your Last.fm.

 #### What happens if I cancel my supporter subscription?

+Importing in .fmbot is a service that adjusts your Last.fm stats on the fly and adds your imported plays on top.
-When your supporter subscription expires, you will be moved back to using Last.fm as your only data source.
+If your supporter subscription expires, this service is no longer available and the bot will only use your Last.fm stats.

-Your imports are however saved and will be available again if you resubscribe in the future.
+Your imported plays are however saved and will be available again if you resubscribe in the future.

 #### Are platforms other then Spotify and Apple Music also supported?